Grimo0/kritaExportLayerAnim/README.md

 ## TODO
 - [x] Add bash to create symlink in krita pykrita and actions folder (the later might not exist)
 - [x] Add jpg option
+- [x] Add option to export childs of a group instead of the group
 - [ ] Add jpg parameters
-- [ ] Add depth of layers to export